GENI-NSF/geni-tools/acceptance_tests/AM_API/README-accept-AMAPI.txt

                         Name of an untrusted user credential file to use in
                         test: test_ListResources_untrustedCredential
   --rspec-file-list=RSPEC_FILE_LIST
-                        In multi-slice CreateSliver tests, use _bounded_
+                        In multi-slice CreateSliver tests, use _bound_
                         request RSpec files provided instead of default of '(request1.xml,request2.xml,request3.xml)' --reuse-slice-list=REUSE_SLICE_LIST